SongmingFan123/EditorAI/README.md

 Unit tests on the backend

-Unit tests on the front end were created with the React-Test Library and Jest Library.
+Unit tests on the front end were created with the React Testing Library and Jest Library.

 To run the tests on the frontend, navigate to ```\client\editor-ai\app``` and execute the following command:
 ```bash